 Professor Uta Griesenbach, the programme director for the MSc in Genes, Drugs and Stem Cells comments, "after graduating we have seen students stay at Imperial and other UK universities to do a PhD, move abroad to continue their studies, or take up exciting roles in industry in the UK or overseas.
 Recent graduates have gained roles at Novartis and the Cell and Gene Therapy Catapult, and it’s brilliant to see so many of our students continue to study or work in a field related to the MSc".

 Postgraduate study at NHLI

-NHLI is proud to offer four unique postgraduate courses, in addition to postgraduate research opportunities, aimed at developing skills and knowledge within the fields of cardiovascular and respiratory health.
+NHLI is proud to offer five unique postgraduate courses, in addition to postgraduate research opportunities, aimed at developing skills and knowledge within the fields of cardiovascular and respiratory health.
 With close links to The Royal Brompton & Harefield NHS Trust, the largest specialist heart and lung centre in the UK, and NHLI’s centrally located campuses in London, NHLI is an inspiring place to further your education and learn from leading experts in the field.